Testy-tech/cross-platform-automations/README.md

 # n8n-templates

-A collection of **automation workflows** built for [n8n](https://n8n.io) — an open-source workflow automation tool.
-These templates are designed to help you quickly connect apps, process data, and automate repetitive tasks without needing to build everything from scratch.
+A collection of cross-platform automation workflows designed in JSON format.
+While originally built for n8n , these templates can be adapted for other automation platforms as well, making it easier to connect apps, process data, and automate repetitive tasks without starting from scratch.

 ---